 So it was fun, I had my good moments, but it was also becoming stagnant.

-I decided to take things more seriously this year, as part of my personal growth as a photographer.
-While I lost terrain for not being too active these part years, I’m confident it’s never too late.
-Particularly if you put out good content.
+I decided to take things more seriously this year as part of my personal growth as a photographer.
+While I lost terrain for not being too active these past years, I’m confident it’s never too late.
+Especially if you put out good content.

-I follow recommendations from users who have been on Instagram less than I but managed to make it their job.
+I follow recommendations from users who have been on Instagram less than I have but managed to make it their job.
 And I’m developing strategies to finally grow my account organically.
 Things are going well.
-One of my photos even went almost viral and drove a couple thousands new followers to my account.
+One of my photos went almost viral and drove a couple thousand new followers to my account.

 Either way, thank you for reading this post to the end.
 You legend.